fluxnet/shuttle/docs/developer_guide.rst

     # Create shuttle instance
     shuttle = FluxnetShuttle()

-    # Fetch data from all networks
+    # Fetch data from all data hubs
     sites = []
     for site in shuttle.get_all_sites():
         sites.append(site)